 Cecilia Tarrant.
 Appointed as a Board member 25 August 2011 and as Deputy Chair as at 1 July 2013.
-She is a director of Fletcher Building Limited, Shopping Centres Australasia (SCA) Property Group Trustee NZ Limited and Annuitas Management Limited.
+She is a director of Fletcher Building Limited, Shopping Centres Australasia (SCA) Property Group Trustee NZ Limited, and Annuitas Management Limited.
 She is a trustee of the University of Auckland Foundation and a member of the University of Auckland Council.
 She previously held a number of senior management positions with Credit Suisse First Boston and Morgan Stanley in New York and London.

 Craig Ansley.
 Appointed 16 July 2012.
-Dr Ansley is a member of the Board of Guardians of the New Zealand Superannuation Fund and a director of Tensor Consulting Limited.
-He is an Adjunct Professor of Finance at the University of Auckland and was the founder of the New Zealand office of Russell Investment Group, and spent several years in senior roles in that organisation.
+Dr Ansley is a member of the Board of Guardians of the New Zealand Superannuation Fund and he is an external member of BNZ Wealth & Private Banking Review Committee.
+He was the founder of the New Zealand office of Russell Investment Group, and spent several years in senior roles in that organisation.